VirtoCommerce/vc-docs/dev_docs/docs/Tutorials-and-How-tos/Tutorials/creating-custom-module.md

 ![Build tools](media/04-build-tools.png)

 !!! note
-    The new module package will be created in the *Artifacts* folder.
+    The new module package will be created in the *Artifacts* directory.

 ## Distribution and Installation